 When should I take the Prep?

-Prep for Spring 2020 will be available Oct.
-29, 2019 and is due January 21, 2020.
+Prep for Spring 2023 is available now and is due January 27, 2023.
 You must take the Prep that corresponds to the semester you are enrolled in CHM2045/2095 to receive credit for completing the Prep.
 There are no extensions to ALEKS Prep for any reason – start it as early as you can.
 There is sufficient time during the semester for you to complete the ALEKS.
 This policy is firm.

 How much does the Prep cost?